cdemi/ESP8266-Gate-Opener/README.md

 # ESP8266 Gate Opener

 This sketch is for a simple ESP8266 WiFi Web Server that listens for requests to `/gate/press` and triggers a relay for 750ms.
+The ESP8266 is a low-cost Wi-Fi microchip, with a full TCP/IP stack and microcontroller capability.
+This means it's an ideal microchip for IoT Devices.

 The sketch is found in [esp8266_gate_press.ino](esp8266_gate_press.ino)